 3.1 Classification

 The nine drone flights were utilized to produce a total of nine prediction maps, each of them associated with a probability map that indicates the probability of the selected class for every pixel.
 The low-altitude flight conducted in Gafanha, Portugal, represents the site with the highest complexity (Figure 4).
 Among the five vegetation classes on which the model was trained, four were present on this site, with Chlorophyceae and Rhodophyceae mixed with the seagrass meadow.
-There was also Bacillariophyceae forming biofilms on parts of sediment surface.
-Although the seagrass bed was solely composed of Nanozostera noltei, various colors of this specie could be observed from dark green (corresponding to healthy leaves) to whitish/brown (when leaves were discolored having lost their pigmentation).
+There was also Bacillariophyceae forming biofilms on parts of bare sediment surface.
+Although the seagrass bed was solely composed of Nanozostera noltei, various colors of this species could be observed from dark green (corresponding to healthy leaves) to whitish/brown (when leaves were discolored having lost their pigmentation).
 Regardless of color, Magnoliopsida pixels were accurately predicted by the model.